SEO vs. SEM: What’s The Difference?

-The common question I often been asked when I meet potential clients,
+The common question I have often been asked when I meet potential clients,

 What is the difference between SEO and SEM?

 But, imagine explaining it to someone with little to no digital marketing knowledge.
 You just can’t throw in some jargon and digital marketing terms.
 It will make them more confused.

 In this article, I will provide an in-depth explanation of what SEO and SEM actually mean and what are differences between them are.

 What is SEO?